chritter/TernausNetV2/Modifications.md

 * Tensorboard requires pip install tensorflow==1.4.0, does not work
 * Modified loading of model to CPU via map_location=torch.device('cpu') for now..
+* Maxpooling is performed in the WideResnet-38 modules before into into ResNet layers.
+Why does authors preform again maxpooling on the input for these modules during forward pass?
+* There is no information about data preparation to create the images in the code.
+Paper describes those though.
+* Loss calculation and updating of the weights are not included in the code.
+Paper describes those

 ## Input Data

+* as described in Iglovikov18b paper
+* RGB : 3 bands
+* MUL : 8 bands multispectral

 ## What needs to be done